edthedev/edthedev.github.io/blog/management.md

 + [It's Your Ship by Captain D. Michael Abrashoff](https://isbnsearch.org/isbn/9781455523023)
   > Leaders must delegate to be effective.
 + [Slack: Getting Past Burnout, Busywork, and the Myth of Total Efficiency by Tom DeMarco](https://isbnsearch.org/isbn/9780767907699)
+  > Make a habit of building Slack into processes, so that it's there when needed.
 + [How to Stop Worrying and Start Living by Dale Carnegie](https://isbnsearch.org/isbn/9780671035976)
   > Worrying effectively is an indispensible skill for leaders.
 + [Influence: The Psychology of Persuasion by Robert B. Cialdini](https://isbnsearch.org/isbn/9780061241895)